KennyLowe/architecture-center/docs/microservices/logging-monitoring.md

 }
 ```

-This middleware invokes a caller-defined function, `getCorrelationId`, that returns a correlation ID.
-Next, it creates a logger instance and stashes the logger inside a key-value dictionary in the Context.
+The middleware invokes a caller-defined function, `getCorrelationId`, to get the correlation ID.
+Then it creates an instance of the logger and stashes it inside `ctx.state`, which is that mechanis that Koa uses to pass information through the pipeline.
+The logger middleware is configured on startup:

-At startup, this middleware function is added to the Koa request pipeline:

 ```ts
 // Configure logging